sjl/.plan/README.markdown

 Also realized that the repository descriptions served by hgweb can contain arbitrary HTML.
 Neat.
 Used that to clean a few more things up.

+Updated all the Bitbucket repository `README`s to point to `hg.stevelosh.com`.
+The Great Source Hut Yak Shaving of 2020 is finally complete, thank christ.
+Time to move on to doing actual work.